 Prior to that he was the Associate Director of the Film Business Academy at Cass Business School, City University.
 His work for Cass (first as a consultant and then as Associate Director of the Film Business Academy) spanned three years in total and included academic research, curriculum advice, liaison with the film industry, commissioning teaching case studies, overseeing the origination of marketing materials, assessing MBA and MSc student applications, and advising on awarding scholarships.
 The Film Business Academy was funded by the UK Film Council and Skillset.

-Over the last twelve years Peter has worked as a film and media business consultant for organisations including the National Film and TV School, Media Xchange, Prescience Film Finance and a range of production companies including Rebecca O'Brien and Ken Loach's company Sixteen Films, Stephen Woolley and Elizabeth Karlsen's Number 9 Films, Sally Hibbin's Parallax Productions and Gail Egan and Simon Channing Williams' Potboiler Films / Thin Man Films.
+Over the last twenty years Peter has worked as a film and media business consultant for organisations including the National Film and TV School, Media Xchange, Prescience Film Finance and a range of production companies including Rebecca O'Brien and Ken Loach's company Sixteen Films, Stephen Woolley and Elizabeth Karlsen's Number 9 Films, Sally Hibbin's Parallax Productions and Gail Egan and Simon Channing Williams' Potboiler Films / Thin Man Films.

-Peter is a produced film screenwriter, and wrote the romantic comedy The Truth About Love, starring Jennifer Love Hewitt, Dougray Scott and Jimi Mistry.
+He wrote the romantic comedy The Truth About Love, starring Jennifer Love Hewitt, Dougray Scott and Jimi Mistry.
 It was shot on a £4 million budget, distributed to cinemas in 2007 and sold by Lakeshore Entertainment to 22 international territories.
 It was directed by John Hay and produced with funding from the UK Film Council's New Cinema Fund and other sources.
 Peter also wrote the screenplay for The Accident, which was adapted from a novel by Gilbert Adair and was developed by producer Rebecca O'Brien at Sixteen Films.
 He developed The Scandal for Scottish Screen, and his other developed screenplays include Spring Heeled Jack and Nobody's Girl.
 He is now working on his first novel and co-writing a coming-of-age screenplay and transmedia project.

 In the eighties and nineties he worked as a writer and director for BBC Television and directed three acclaimed short films: The Things We Do For Love (35mm, distributed nationally by Warner Brothers), The Black Crow (Super 16mm, shortlisted for BAFTA), and Faustus Reborn (16mm).